openlab-at-city-tech/openlab/wp-content/plugins/advanced-gutenberg/readme.txt

 - **[Pricing Table block](https://publishpress.com/knowledge-base/pricing-table-block/)**: With the Pro version of the PublishPress Blocks plugin, you can create a Pricing Table block when you need to show people the purchase or subscription options on your site.
 - **[Google Fonts with core blocks](hhttps://publishpress.com/knowledge-base/core-blocks/)**: The Pro version of the PublishPress Blocks allow you to add use Google fonts with some core Gutenberg blocks such as paragraph and heading.

 PublishPress Blocks features **the best content block in WordPress**.
-You can use the "Content Display" block to create blog layouts, lists of posts by a specific author, or even complete newspaperfrontpages.
+You can use the "Content Display" block to create blog layouts, lists of posts by a specific author, or even complete newspaper frontpages.

 This block allows you to show posts, pages and other content types in many beautiful layouts.
 These layout options are *Grid*, *Frontpage*, *List*, *Newspaper*, *Masonry*, and *Slider*.